Community Outreach & Engagement Coordinators

 Belgium Coordinator

-Ahmad Wali is a postdoctoral researcher at the Brussels Institute for Social and Population Studies (BRISPO) at Vrije Universiteit Brussel, focusing on international migration and migrant integration.
-He serves as president of the Umbrella Refugee Committee in Belgium, representing nine community-based, refugee-led organisations across the country.
-Ahmad Wali is also secretary-general of the Network of Afghan Diaspora Organisations in Europe (NADOE) and conducts research as part of several Horizon 2020 projects.
-He holds a PhD in sociology and previously worked as an interpreter for UNHCR.
+Ahmad Wali is a postdoctoral researcher at the Vrije Universiteit Brussel, focusing on international migration and integration.
+He is president of the Umbrella Refugee Committee, representing nine community-based, refugee-led organisations across the country.
+He is also secretary-general of the Network of Afghan Diaspora Organisations in Europe.
 As a native of Afghanistan, Ahmad Wali brings profound personal insight to his advocacy work for refugee participation in policymaking.

 Germany Coordinator

-Masooma is a consultant and co-founding member of Female Fellows, currently based in Germany.
-She holds a PhD in refugee migration and labour market integration of refugees in Germany from the University of Hohenheim in Stuttgart, alongside a master's degree in economics, a diploma in development management from Germany, and a bachelor's degree in economics from Kabul University in Afghanistan.
-Masooma brings extensive professional experience from development projects with the United Nations Kabul Office and USAID in Afghanistan.
-In the field of international migration, she has worked on policy advocacy, labour market integration, and empowerment of migrant women with numerous institutions including the European Commission, the European Council on Refugees and Exiles (ECRE), the European Programme for Integration and Migration (EPIM), Advocate Europe, and Female Fellows.
+Masooma holds a PhD in refugee migration and labour market integration of refugees in Germany from the University of Hohenheim in Stuttgart.
+She is a co-founding member of Female Fellows, a refugee-led organisation that focuses on migrant women’s empowerement through buddy and mentoring programmes.
+In the field of international migration, she has worked on policy advocacy on labour market integration, and empowerment of migrant women with numerous institutions including the European Commission.
 Her recent publications focus on private companies' engagement in refugee labour market integration in Germany, as well as Afghan and Syrian refugees' integration opportunities and challenges.

 Ireland Coordinator